wellplayed/adcl/README.md

  - 4th-10th: $500

 ##Team Rosters
- - Teams must have a minimum of 5 players and may have a maximum of 7
+ - Teams must have a minimum of 5 players and may have a maximum of 8

 ###Roster Changes
  - Teams may make up to 2 roster changes per week
  - Teams may make a maxium of 4 roster changes through the entire event
- - Roster changes require a 1 week (7 days) notice to tournament officials before the new player is eligible to play
+ - Roster changes require a 48  hour notice to tournament officials before the new player is eligible to play
  - Roster changes can be submitted here: https://docs.google.com/a/wellplayed.org/forms/d/14JbJwlm-qFobwDvXB50qaIJz6HPQ_ZYxOIDo-s7vjxo/viewform

 ##Game Rules